Effect of geometry on the dewetting of granular chains by evaporation: Modeling Description

+The dimensionless film-based capillary number is defined as, $C_a = \frac{3\pi\eta D_M C_e}{\sigma \text{cos}(\theta) \rho_l R}$~\cite{Yiotis12a, Yiotis12b}, where $\eta$ is the dynamic viscosity, $D_M$ is the apparent diffusion coefficient of the vapor through gas phase, $C_e$ is the saturated vapor concentration determined from the saturated vapor pressure at temperature, $T=32^{\circ}$C. We obtain $C_a \sim 10^{-7}$.
+Thus, capillary forces dominate over viscous forces during regime 1 and viscous effects only begin to have an effect during the transition from regime 1 to regime 2 at the point of rupture, when the film connections begin to thin out.
+Overall, the contribution of viscosity is relatively minimal and under these conditions, most of it is also accounted for by balance between capillarity and gravity~\cite{Cejas17}.
+In addition, surface tension gradients are also minimal because of constant temperature inside the controlled chamber.
+Note that the walls of the capillary tube are made hydrophobic to limit the wetting effects between the liquid and the tube wall.

+The water content near $z_{sup}$ is lesser than that of $z_{inf}$ at the interface of the fully saturated zone (FSZ).
+Hence, for a certain height, $h$, the difference in water volume generates a pressure gradient along the interfaces of the menisci in $z_{inf}$ and $z_{sup}$ of the PSZ that is in equilibrium with the hydrostatic pressure~\cite{Princen69, deGennes10}:

-where $\rho$ is the density of water, $g$ is the acceleration due to gravity, $P_{inf}$ is the pressure in the percolating front while $P_{sup}$ is the pressure in the evaporating front.
-These two pressures at distinct points in the network are quantities that determine the extent of the PSZ.
-How can we estimate these two pressures?
+where $\rho$ is water density, $g$ is the acceleration due to gravity, $\bigtriangleup P_{inf}$ is the change in pressure at $z_{inf}$ while $\bigtriangleup P_{sup}$ is the difference in pressure between the film and the surrounding air at atmospheric pressure at $z_{sup}$.
+These two pressures at distinct points in the network are quantities that contribute to the extent of the PSZ.
+We estimate these pressures through the following analyses.

-First, $P_{sup}$ is the pressure at the top of the liquid column (evaporating front).
-This pressure is minimal when the meniscus adopts the smaller curvature that can still join three beads as shown in meniscus ``I" in Fig. 4d.
-To estimate this pressure we focus on the pressure in a single pendular bridge.
-We consider a drop of water of certain volume trapped between two adjacent spheres as shown in Fig. $5$a.
-During evaporation, the volume of liquid in the pendular bridge decreases (Fig. 5a) and the pressure is defined as $\bigtriangleup P = \sigma (-1/r_1 + 1/r_2 )$.
-Relative to the surrounding ambient pressure, the liquid capillary bridges have very low pressure (increasingly negative), which allow it to draw liquid from other neighbors~\cite{Xu08}.